IBM/core-dump-handler/README.md

 # IBM Core Dump Handler

-This helm chart is designed to deploy functionality that automatically saves core dumps from any public cloud kuberenetes service provider or [RedHat OpenShift Kubernetes Service](https://cloud.ibm.com/kubernetes/catalog/create?platformType=openshift) to an S3 compatible storage service.
+This helm chart is designed to deploy functionality that automatically saves core dumps from any public cloud kubernetes service provider or [RedHat OpenShift Kubernetes Service](https://cloud.ibm.com/kubernetes/catalog/create?platformType=openshift) to an S3 compatible storage service.

 ## Prerequisites